International Federation of Model Auto Racing: Eligibility to IFMAR World Championship event

 To be allowed to compete in an IFMAR World Championship event, the competitor has to be a member of a national body (such as ROAR of North America, SARDA from South Africa, BRCA from the United Kingdom, etc.).
 The competitor has to contact a representative of the body who will determine if they are competent enough to compete in the world championship round.
 The driver does not specifically have to have qualified in that discipline in which they choose to race (e.g. a driver who is competent in 1:10 on road racing wishes to qualify for 1:8 off-road).

+IFMAR World Championships

+The following Worlds are held bi annually by IFMAR.